 A Little Bit More About My unconventional Background

-Being the only business student in an engineering classroom, my story has been a manifestation of a passion for science.
+Being the only business student in an engineering classroom, my story has been a manifestation of a passion for science and engineering.

 In my childhood scribbling book, sketches of novel spacecraft filled the pages with unrestrained creativity.
 With a wide range of interests spanning science and Liberal Arts.
 As a member of the Humanities Gifted Program in high school, I also composed an award-winning history thesis.
 The hope of reaching advanced technology through entrepreneurship motivated me to major in International Business, but with time I came to realize the passion was never about profitability, but the nature of innovation powered by knowledge.
 This enlightenment ushered in a second major in Mechanical Engineering, and I persisted to get both degrees with a straight-A performance and six appearances on the Dean’s List (top 5%).
-Within the 214 credits, I also took graduate courses in Control Systems, Electrical Engineering, and Computer-Aided Design/Manufacturing.
+With a 4.2/4.3 GPA, I also graduated within the top 5% of my cohort.
+I also took graduate courses in Control Systems, Electrical Engineering, and Computer-Aided Design/Manufacturing within the 214 credits.

 Both of my majors offered valuable lessons beyond knowledge.
 Training in business school allowed me to present ideas professionally, and it also lent me the ability to identify problems and potentials of a subject and an astute sense of human interactions.
 Group projects with business and engineering students alike prepared me for teamwork in a diverse environment.
-I had led an international group of students to build a billiard car, with members from Haiti, Honduras, and Taiwan, where I encouraged candidness to overcome cultural differences.
+I led an international group of students to build a billiard car, with members from Haiti, Honduras, and Taiwan, where I encouraged candidness to overcome cultural differences.
 In the Practice of Engineering course, the quest to construct a propeller-driven autonomous car required a ten-member cross-group collaboration.
 I represented my team to initiate effective communication to get the final perfect score.
+My experience as a Research Assistant also involved working with graduate students on multiple projects, where I learned the intricacies of workload distribution and recognition.
+My time at UCB is characterized by a series of collaborations, where I have to work with senior members of the lab and also with my fellow engineering students on class projects.
+Cultural differences bring both challenges and opportunities, and I encourage communication and promote mutual respect so that conversations flow more smoothly.
 In a world where human activities often transcend traditional academic boundaries, my interdisciplinary learning and communication skills could serve as a bridge to unite all talents.

 Versatility, hands-on ability, and communication skills were also cultivated.
 I had independently built a quadcopter and a crude robotic hand in my first year of engineering study, and during my time in the Fluid Instability Lab supervised by Prof. Chun-Ti Chang, I developed a flange-less high-pressure boiler with certified CAD skills.
 My boiler design has a 1.5 times pressure rating than traditional counterparts and reduces the installation time by 90%.
 The design was brought to life in collaboration with manufacturer Senter Ltd. Concurrently, I developed a C/C++ library for numerical calculation of quasi-mechanical equilibrium, which was the theoretical fulcrum of Prof. Chang’s studies on liquid nitrogen.
 The program, referencing the CoolProp library, requires only 10% run time compared to its MATLAB predecessor.